ankitonweb/RateLimiter/README.md

        [Note here we have only incremented the c2 we have not modified the timestamp c2]

-   [4] Soon lot of request comes and we keep on incrementing counter c2 till the max count reaches
+   [4] Suddenly lot of request arrives and we keep on incrementing counter c2 till it touches the limit.

        [t1=1629977000, c1=1,t2=1629977010, c2=99] =>Request Allowed